Brain Health

 Recovery depends on the injury's severity and can involve rehabilitation services such as physical therapy, occupational therapy, and speech therapy.
 Protective measures, like wearing helmets and seat belts, are important for preventing TBIs.

-Risks Factors of Developing Mental Health Disorders
+Risk Factors of Developing Mental Health Disorders

 Several factors can increase a person's likelihood of developing mental health conditions.
 These influences often interact, meaning one factor can make another more impactful.
 Understanding these risks is a step toward prevention and early intervention.